yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > > 1.
 No, the primers generated without consideration of off-target sites are identical to those generated with consideration.
 > > 2.
 Yes, the amplicons include off-targets.
 > > 3.
 Before varVAMP can account for off-target sites, it must consider settings such as the threshold and the maximum number of ambiguous nucleotides.
 These settings resulted in only three amplicons, all of which contain off-targets.
 > > 4.
 Our threshold for consensus sequences is set to 0.93, which is quite high.
-Lowering the threshold will generate more potential primer schemes.
+Lowering this threshold would generate more potential primer schemes.
+Alternatively, increasing the maximum number of ambiguous nucleotides is another option.
 > {: .solution}
 >
 {: .question}